강의

 Q. Are there any programs I need to install in advance?

-You will proceed by entering the code into the VS Code editor.
+You'll proceed by entering the code into the VS Code editor.
 However, JavaScript also runs in the browser developer tools (F12) console tab, so you can copy and paste the code from the lecture notes into the console tab.

 💾 Please check before taking the class